ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-sorting/index.md

 title: "Row Sorting"
 ---

-This page describes how to get your grid data sorting.
-Row sorting works with all frameworks as well as plain JavaScript.
+This page describes how to sort row data in the grid and how you can customise that sorting to match your requirements.

 ## Enable Sorting